Reading

 - Masters of Doom by David Kushner

-- Become a Straight A Student by Cal Newport – lol
+- Become a Straight A Student by Cal Newport – lol, but that you can systematize stuff

 Awareness and clarity